About the Headwaters Community Housing Trust

 Courtney Naumann

-Courtney has worked across the West building and facilitating programming for people connected to land through use, ownership, play, and spirit.
-Her experience includes project management, technical assistance, and public engagement spanning the conservation sector.
+Across the West, Courtney has built and led programming for people connected to land through use, ownership, and spirit for over a decade.
+Her expertise includes organizational leadership, technical assistance, conflict mediation, and effective stakeholder engagement.
 She’s rooted in strong commitments to social equity and cultivating spaces for connection.
+Courtney serves as the President for the Northwest Community Land Trust Coalition.

 Treasurer